strah19/SchoolProjects/README.md

-# SchoolPython
+# School Projects

-All Python related projects done for highschool!
+All projects related to school.